Cascade Falls, Eaglek Bay

 by | Jul 12, 2022

-The northern coast of Prince William Sound was the historical territory of the Kniklik tribe of the Chugach Sugpiaq people.
-In former days there were 8 tribes of the Chugach including the Nuchek, Shallow Water, Sheep Bay, Gravina Bay, Tatitlek, Kiniklik, Chenega, and Montague Island peoples.
-These tribes or geographical groups shared the same culture, spoke the same language, and entertained each other at feasts, but were politically independent.
-Each group appears to have had its own chief or leader and its principal village.
-The tribes sometimes raided each other but on other occasions might unite against common enemies such as the Tlingit, Eyak, Dena’ina, or Koniag.
-The Kiniklik tribe inhabited an area with the greatest number of valley glaciers reaching tidewater, including the Columbia Glacier.
-It is unknown where the main village was historically located since the village of Kiniklik seems to have been relatively modern, although it had already been abandoned in 1930.
-There were at least 3 historical summer settlements or fish camps in Eaglek Bay.
-The Chugach people formerly buried the dead in sea caves and in the early 20th century mummies were found wrapped in sea otter skins with their paddles beside them.
-When removed, the mummies and fur robes fell to pieces.
-In another cave, the mummies of 6 men were found dressed in armor and ground-hog skins, and some wore masks representing human faces.
-These were taken to Valdez and subsequently disappeared.
-The Chugach Sugpiaq were probably the first Indigenous people to encounter the Russian explorer Vitus Bering in 1741, followed by other European explorers from Spain, France, and the United Kingdom, as well as American maritime fur traders.
-Their population was decimated by diseases, subjugation by Russians, as well as internecine warfare.
-Today, the remaining Chugach Sugpiaq villages include Chenega Bay, Eyak, Nanwalek, Port Graham, and Tatitlek.
+The northern coast of Prince William Sound was historically the territory of the Kniklik tribe of the Chugach Sugpiaq people.
+In the past, there were eight tribes of the Chugach: the Nuchek, Shallow Water, Sheep Bay, Gravina Bay, Tatitlek, Kiniklik, Chenega, and Montague Island peoples.
+These tribes shared the same culture and language and entertained each other at feasts, yet they were politically independent.
+Each group had its own chief or leader and a principal village.
+The tribes occasionally raided one another but might also unite against common enemies such as the Tlingit, Eyak, Dena’ina, or Koniag.
+The Kiniklik tribe inhabited an area with the most valley glaciers reaching tidewater, including the Columbia Glacier.
+The main village’s historical location is unknown, as the village of Kiniklik appears relatively modern and was abandoned by 1930.
+There were at least three historical summer settlements or fish camps in Eaglek Bay.
+The Chugach people once buried their dead in sea caves.
+In the early 20th century, mummies were found wrapped in sea otter skins with paddles beside them.
+Upon removal, the mummies and fur robes disintegrated.
+In another cave, six mummified men were discovered dressed in armor and groundhog skins, some wearing masks depicting human faces.
+These remains were taken to Valdez and subsequently disappeared.
+The Chugach Sugpiaq were likely the first Indigenous people to encounter Russian explorer Vitus Bering in 1741, followed by explorers from Spain, France, and the United Kingdom, as well as American maritime fur traders.
+Their population was drastically reduced by disease, subjugation by Russians, and internecine warfare.
+Today, remaining Chugach Sugpiaq villages include Chenega Bay, Eyak, Nanwalek, Port Graham, and Tatitlek.

 About the background graphic